 These areas of learning are the most important part of children's learning in reception.
 With these skills they can build on their ability to learn in all the other areas.
 In class they are continually woven throughout the children's day.
 They are best achieved through play and interaction with parents or other children.
-Click on the document below for examples of things you can do at home to promote these important skills.
+The activity grid provided for home learning includes activities to support this vital area of learning.

 In school we follow a maths mastery approach where we spend time ensuring children have a really sound understanding of maths concepts that will prepare them for maths in their daily life but also so they have a good foundation to build on in year 1.
-We follow a scheme called White Rose Maths and below is a link to home learning video lessons for you to use.
+We follow a scheme called White Rose Maths which have produced video lessons for home learning.
 There is a lesson for every day of the week and it is matched to the learning we are doing in class.
 Concepts are introduced simply and with an attached sheet containing ideas for follow up work.

 Phonics and Reading

 Reading books have been sent home to support daily reading.
 This will provide some opportunity to read their own phonic level book.
-Below are some activities that will help your child practice important skills linked to reading and phonics.
+Below are some other activities that will help your child practice important skills linked to reading and phonics.
 Daily activities at home should be:

 2. Practice the sounds from the speedy sounds booklet.
 Check which sounds they do not know and practice these again.

 4. Encourage your child to write the sounds using the correct formation.
-The sheets below show you the rhymes we use to help children remember how to write them correctly.
+The sheets in 'additional resources' show you the rhymes we use to help children remember how to write them correctly.

-6. Choose an activity from PHONICS GAMES grid below to support understanding of sounds.
+6. Choose an activity from PHONICS GAMES grid to support understanding of sounds.

 The Early Years Foundation Stage